vwellmo57/CircuitPython/README.md

 ## Photo-interrupter:
 ### Objective
 Output the number of times a photo-interrupter has been interrupted every 4 seconds without using sleep.
+I started by wiring a photointerupter, it was much easier than last year because of the indicator LED.
+I then

 ### Reflection
 `Photointterupter.py`